-3A Nothing in this Code is intended to preclude audio recording at police discretion of interviews at police stations or elsewhere with people cautioned in respect of offences not covered by paragraph 3.1, or responses made by persons after they have been charged with, or told they may be prosecuted for, an offence, provided this Code is complied with.
+2A Nothing in this Code is intended to preclude audio-recording at police discretion at police stations or elsewhere when persons are charged with, or told they may be prosecuted for, an offence or they respond after being so charged or informed.

-3B A decision made in accordance 1(a)(ii) and 3.3A not to audio record an interview for any reason may be the subject of comment in court.
-The authorising officer should be prepared to justify that decision.
+2B A decision made in accordance with paragraph 2.3 not to audio-record an interview for any reason may be the subject of comment in court.
+The ‘relevant officer’ responsible should be prepared to justify that decision.

+Table: Summary of paragraph 2.4(c) – relevant officer for voluntary interviews: